eyzx7x/docs-supergluu-prod/3.0.0/sources/developer-guide/index.md

       final String discoveryJson = CommunicationService.get(discoveryUrl, null);
       final U2fMetaData u2fMetaData = new Gson().fromJson(discoveryJson, U2fMetaData.class);

-  This metadata we should send to server:
+  This metadata should be sent to server:

       // need to check what we need to do enroll or authentication final List<byte[]> keyHandles = dataStore.getKeyHandlesByIssuerAndAppId(oxPush2Request.getIssuer(),